lsst/pipelines_lsst_io/getting-started/coaddition.rst

 ################################################

 In this part of the :ref:`tutorial series <getting-started-tutorial>` you will combine the individual exposures produced by the ``singleFrame`` pipeline (from :doc:`part 2 <singleframe>`) into deeper coadds (mosaic images).
-The dataset that defines how images are reprojected for coaddition is called a **sky map**.
+The dataset that defines how images are reprojected for coaddition is called a **skymap**.
 The example repository has a skymap that we can use for this purpose.
-We will warp (reproject) images into that sky map.
+We will warp (reproject) images into that skymap.
 Then, you will coadd the warped images together into deep images.

 Set up
 ======

-Pick up your shell session where you left off in :doc:`part 2 <singleframe>`.
+Pick up your shell session where you left off in :doc:`part 4 <uber-cal>`.
 For convenience, start in the top directory of the example git repository.

 .. code-block:: bash

-   cd $GEN3_DC2_SUBSET_DIR
+   cd $DC2_SUBSET_DIR

 The ``lsst_distrib`` package also needs to be set up in your shell environment.
 See :doc:`/install/setup` for details on doing this.

-About sky maps
+About skymaps
 ==============

-Before you get started, let's talk about **sky maps.**
+Before you get started, let's talk about **skymaps.**

-A sky map is a tiling of the celestial sphere, and is used as coordinate system for the final coadded image.
+A skymap is a tiling of the celestial sphere, and is used as coordinate system for the final coadded image.
-A sky map is composed of one or more **tracts**.
+A skymap is composed of one or more **tracts**.
 Those tracts contain smaller regions called **patches**.
 Both tracts and patches overlap their neighbors.

 Each tract has a different world coordinate system (WCS), but the WCSs of the patches within a given tract are just linearly-offset versions of the same WCS.

-There are two general categories of sky maps:
+There are two general categories of skymaps:

 1. Whole sky.
-2. A sky map based on the bounding box of a set of input exposures.
+2. A skymap based on the bounding box of a set of input exposures.

-Though the HSC dataset you are working with is small, the full dataset is large so we include the sky map computed from the full set and is of the first type.
+Though the HSC dataset you are working with is small, the full dataset is large so we include the skymap computed from the full set and it is of the first type.
-Using a sky map that describes the full sky has the benefit that you can compare directly with data products from larger data processing runs since the tracts and patches will align exactly.
+Using a skymap that describes the full sky has the benefit that you can compare directly with data products from larger data processing runs since the tracts and patches will align exactly.

-Warping images onto the sky map
+Warping images onto the skymap
 ===============================

-Before assembling the coadded image, you need to *warp* the exposures created by the ``singleFrame`` pipeline onto the pixel grids of patches described in the sky map.
+Before assembling the coadded image, you need to *warp* the exposures created by the ``singleFrame`` pipeline onto the pixel grids of patches described in the skymap.
 You can use the ``makeWarp`` pipeline for this.

 The data to process can be specified with a dataset query passed to the ``-d`` argument, short for ``--data-query``.
 The example command below only creates coadds for a subset of the data.
 The remaining sections only use a few patches that have coverage from all the input visits, so downsampling in the coadd generation phase can save time.
 All the data can be coadded by simply leaving off the ``-d`` switch and the arguments to it.
-Remember that when specifying the output ``tract`` and ``patch`` information, you must also specify a valid sky map.
+Remember that when specifying the output ``tract`` and ``patch`` information, you must also specify a valid skymap.
-In this case, the sky map, called ``hsc_ring_v1`` from a larger HSC run is used.
+In this case, the skymap, called ``hsc_ring_v1`` from a larger HSC run is used.
 The filtering we will do here is:

 .. code-block:: bash